EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/README.md

 Not much came of **Roll-A-Rena** while **Pararena** I finished and released as shareware.
 What there is of **Roll-A-Rena** feels to me like just an experiment in user input.
 I'm not even sure how it works or is supposed to work.
 The mouse button will move your player's feet back and forth — moving the mouse left and right "steers" the player nearer or farther from us.
 If I had to guess, I think pumping the mouse button was intended to give you a forward impulse.
 Climbing the roller-arena wall would trade forward velocity for potential energy.
 Skating away from the wall would do the reverse.

 Without any visual cues though it is not obvious if you are moving forward around the area and if you , how quickly.
-I guess I abandonded this one a little soon for that.
+I guess I abandoned this one a little soon for that.

 <p align="center">
 <img width="199" src="https://github.com/EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/blob/e2873e71379da2d67e000663adf367086c6a4296/Images/Roll_A_Rena_Sprites.png">